 - They are an independent contractor and less regulated by a company.

-- Their company has not been satisfying commercial vehicle government requirements.
+- The trucking company has not satisfied the commercial vehicle government regulations.

-- Their company is carrying the minimum insurance coverage, and it’s not enough to account for all your damages.
+- The trucking company carries the minimum insurance coverage, and it’s not enough to account for all your damages.

 You may still be able to collect compensation even when the other party does not have insurance.
-Every state has different laws when it comes to uninsured/underinsured motorist (UM) coverage.
-In Georgia, you do not have to carry UM coverage, but it’s recommended.
+Every state has different laws regarding uninsured or underinsured motorist (UM) coverage.
+You do not have to carry UM coverage in Georgia, but it’s recommended.
 You likely have this coverage unless you opted out of it when you purchased your insurance policy.

-Although this may not be enough to cover all your damages, especially because truck accidents can be so serious, it might help.
+Although this may not be enough to cover all your damages, especially because commercial vehicle accidents can be so serious, it might help.

 Truck Accident Attorneys Deal With the Insurance Companies for You

 Your 18-wheeler truck accident lawyer can deal with the insurance companies.
-It’s a great idea to let them do this.
 Insurance companies are always looking for ways to reduce what they have to pay injury victims, and an experienced lawyer will know how to handle their tactics.

 Insurance companies will look for any way to pay you less after you file a personal injury claim.
 They may do things like: